rogerinnova/DelphiDemoTChart/README.md

 # DelphiDemoTChart
-The Code based presented at ADUG Melbourne Septembe 2023
+The Code based presented at ADUG Melbourne September 2023